hberger99/BitVerb/README.md

 # BitVerb
-Bit-Verb is a multi-effect plugin I created as a final project for the Audio Software Design course at the University of Rochester.
+Bit-Verb is a multi-effect plugin I created as a final project for the Audio Software Design II course at the University of Rochester.
 It was written in JUCE and contains modules for Reverb, Bit Crushing, and EQ.
+The cool thing about Bit-Verb is that you can use each of the modules individually as well as in combination with one another.
+This means that it can produce a wide range of sounds from a large concert hall to gritty distortion.
+This plugin was created from a combination of my own code and JUCE libraries.